 Immerse yourself in Czech Republic with this selection of articles, recipes, and more

-Let writer Albert C. Doyle guide you in navigating Prague’s pristine streets—including where to find the best beer.
+Let writer Albert C. Doyle, our expert on Czech Republic travel, guide you in navigating Prague’s pristine streets—including where to find the best beer.

 by Albert C. Doyle, from Insider

 The citizens of Prague didn’t feel very lucky on the morning of March 16, 1939.
 In prior months, Britain and France had agreed to Hitler’s demands to cede the Sudetenland, southern Slovakia, and several northern Czech towns.
 The Czechs had strong fortifications along these frontiers, a well-equipped army primed to fight, and no taste for rolling over.
 But the Munich accords gave away the very lands where their fortifications stood; they’d been abandoned by the West and were left defenseless.
 By March 15th, with the Luftwaffe poised to launch an all-out aerial assault on Prague, the Czech army capitulated.
 Hitler flew to Prague the next day and announced the annexation of Czecho-Slovakia from the top of Prague Castle.